watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_0D.rst

 This model has two control volumes for the concentrate and diluate channels.

-* diluate_channel
+* Diluate_channel
-* concentrate_channel
+* Concentrate_channel

 Ports
 -----

-This model provides four ports (Pyomo notation in parenthesis) on the two :
+On the two control volumes, this model provides four ports (Pyomo notation in parenthesis):

 * inlet_diluate (inlet)
 * outlet_diluate (outlet)